 Patriots Day is a Massachusetts holiday which commemorates the opening battles of the American Revolution which took place in Lexington and Concord on April 19, 1775.
 This annual holiday is observed on the third Monday in April and is celebrated with over 60 events, including parades, historic house tours and reenactment events in Lexington, Concord and surrounding towns including Boston.

-The reenactment activities begin a week before Patriots Day and continue through Patriots’ Day and the following week.
+The reenactment activities begin a week or two before Patriots Day and continue through Patriots’ Day and the following week.
 One thing to note is that the events do not necessarily occur in order of when the original events took place in 1775.

 The following are some of the signature reenactment events.
 To learn about all the Patriots Day reenactment events and activities check out the resources at the end of this page.

-Two Weeks Before the Patriot’s Day Weekend
+1-2 Weeks Before Patriots Day

 The actual reenactment event commemorating the “Shot heard around the world” which occurred on Lexington Green is held on Patriots’ Day.
 A dress rehearsal for this event is held 1 or 2 weeks before Patriots’ Day during the afternoon, usually around 2pm.

 Why would you want to go to the dress rehearsal instead of the actual event you may ask.
-Well, the official reenactment of the skirmish on Lexington Green begins at 5:30AM!
-Yes, that is not a typo – it is a 5:30AM start and if you want a good spot, you’re looking at getting there by 4:00AM – the latest!
+Well, the official reenactment of the skirmish on Lexington Green begins at 5:15 AM!
+Yes, that is not a typo – it is a 5:15 AM start and if you want a good spot, you’re looking at getting there by 4:00AM – the latest!
 So, if you’re NOT a morning person like myself, going to the rehearsal the week before the actual event is really a great option (or the only option) to be able to experience the reenactment without getting up before dawn!

 When I went, I made a day of it and took a tour of the Lexington Green which included a walk to the nearby burying ground.
 While there was definitely a good crowd for the show, it was far less crowded than it typically gets on Patriots Day.
 One thing to note is there will not be any gunfire during the rehearsal and officers are not on horseback as during the official event.